omiete01/theepicbook_terraform_ansible/README.md

 ansible-playbook -i inventory.ini site.yml
 ```

-You should get the something like the below result if ran successfully:
+You should get something like the below result if ran successfully:

 ![alt text](<Screenshot 2025-11-16 165743.png>)